astaniano/hat/webSecAcademy/advanced_topics/httpReqSmuggling/httpReqSmuggling.md

 Once you have revealed how the front-end server is rewriting requests, you can apply the necessary rewrites to your smuggled requests, to ensure they are processed in the intended way by the back-end server

 ### PRACTITIONER Lab: Exploiting HTTP request smuggling to reveal front-end request rewriting
+Lab description:
+There's an admin panel at /admin, but it's only accessible to people with the IP address 127.0.0.1.
+The front-end server adds an HTTP header to incoming requests containing their IP address.
+It's similar to the X-Forwarded-For header but has a different name

 We need the admin page, but it can only be accessed from localhost

 So we first try to add `X-Forwarded-For: 127.0.0.1` header, but we still get Unauthorized, because the frontend server overwrites `X-Forwarded-For` header before it gets to the backend server